What is “VAT in the Digital Age (ViDA)”?

 Additionally, reforms to the Single VAT Registration will come into force, including:

-Expanded OSS schemes with more efficient processes and a new “transfer of own goods” system to facilitate cross-border movement of goods..
+- Expanded OSS schemes with more efficient processes and a new ‘transfer of own goods’ system to facilitate cross-border goods movements.

 4. Digital reporting for B2B transactions (from 1 July 2030)

 The gradual digitalisation of VAT continues: From 2030, digital reporting for cross-border B2B transactions will become mandatory.
-Companies must prepare for new reporting requirements and adjust their systems accordingly to meet tax obligations seamlessly.
+Businesses must adapt to new reporting obligations and adjust their systems accordingly in order to fulfil tax requirements seamlessly.

 5. Real-time tax reporting at EU level (by 1 July 2035)